openstack/ironic/doc/source/admin/drivers/ilo.rst

 DIB support for Proliant Hardware Manager
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Install ``ironic-python-agent-builder`` following the guide [1]_

 To create an agent ramdisk with ``Proliant Hardware Manager``, use the ``proliant-tools`` element in DIB::

-  disk-image-create -o proliant-agent-ramdisk ironic-python-agent-ramdisk fedora proliant-tools
+  ironic-python-agent-builder -o proliant-agent-ramdisk -e proliant-tools fedora

 Disk Erase Support
 ^^^^^^^^^^^^^^^^^^